azyablov/dot/README.md

 For fast prototyping purposes we will use opportunistic privacy profile and to not specify CA certificates (use InsecureSkipVerify), but at the same time we have to consider it as one of the key requirements.

-Code sample how to do it is commented in a source code, but later on we have to add necessary CA PEM files by specifying them as one or more acrguments.
+Code sample how to do it is commented in a source code, but later on we have to add necessary CA PEM files by specifying them as one or more arguments.

 ```golang
         // // TODO: add CA